eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Helloworld-CXX/dds-cxx-hello-world-subscriber-source-code.md

 To retrieve data in your application code from the data reader's cache you can either use pre-allocated a buffer to store the data or loaned it from the middleware.

-If you decide to use a pre-allocated buffer to create array/vector like container.
+If you decide to use a pre-allocated buffer, you can create an array/vector like container.
 If you use the loaned buffer option, you need to be aware that these buffers are actually 'owned' by the middleware, precisely by the DataReader.
-The Cyclone DDS CXX API allows you also to return of the loans implicit through scoping.
+The Cyclone DDS CXX API allows you to return the loans implicitly through scoping.

 In our example we are using the loan samples mode (`LoanedSamples`). `Samples` are an unbounded sequence of samples; the length of the sequence depends on the amount of data available in the data reader's cache.